bbauska/TUMx-DWAPNx/README.md

 drag them around, maybe transform the shape of a graph by clicking around.

-That\'s why we\'re going to use the on click event in D3, because SVG elements
+That&apos;s why we&apos;re going to use the on click event in D3, because SVG elements

 are DOM elements, they do already implement a click event, just like